Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 return sample.mean()

-simulate_sample_mean takes as parameters the sample size and the observed mean and standard deviation of income.
-It generates a sample from a normal distribution with the given mean and standard deviation, and returns the mean of the sample.
+simulate_sample_mean takes as parameters the sample size and the mean and standard deviation.
+It generates a sample from a normal distribution and returns the mean.

 Before we call this function, we have to count the number of valid responses.